thebruce13/bbrotherton-hugo/content/blog/shoping-in-2023.md

 ## In Conclusion

 As someone who is somewhat carful with my data and weary of "the algorithm" I have always been on the defense trying to ignore all ads that came at me from my feeds.
 Now, I plan to use my search queries and shopping habits to have the algorithm work for me rather than at me.
+If you are in the mood for shopping, I sell print on demands products on [TeePublic](https://www.brucebrotherton/tshirts) and [RedBubble](https://www.brucebrotherton.com/redbubble), check em out!
+Thats all for now.

 **Update 4/18/2023**
 The phone case came in and I couldn't be happier.
 This is the [phone case I ordered](https://www.amazon.com/dp/B08NV3P241?ref=ppx_yo2ov_dt_b_product_details&th=1).